rishabhshakya/RN-multiple-select-modal-picker/README.md

 Either you can clone this repository, or you can copy directly the code from here.
 But be ensure to add and comfigure those NPM's packages.

-import React from 'react';
+`import React from 'react';
-import {
-  SafeAreaView,
-  StyleSheet,
-  ScrollView,
-  View,
-  Text,
-  StatusBar,
-  TouchableOpacity,
-  Modal
-} from 'react-native';
+import { SafeAreaView, StyleSheet, ScrollView, View, Text, StatusBar, TouchableOpacity, Modal from 'react-native';
 import MultiSelect from 'react-native-multiple-select';

-import Icon from 'react-native-vector-icons/FontAwesome';
+import Icon from 'react-native-vector-icons/FontAwesome';`

 class App extends React.Component {